What is methotrexate?

 Avoid methotrexate in pregnancy

-Methotrexate is TGA and FDA pregnancy category X. At high dosages, methotrexate is known to cause miscarriage and/or stillbirth, especially in the first 3 months of pregnancy.
+Methotrexate is Australian Therapeutic Goods Administration (TGA) and US Food and Drugs Administration (FDA) pregnancy category X. At high dosages, methotrexate is known to cause miscarriage or stillbirth, especially in the first 3 months of pregnancy.
 There is also a concern regards the risk of lower dosage methotrexate affecting functional development in the later stages of pregnancy.
 It is therefore recommended that pregnant women do not take methotrexate, and women of childbearing age should not become pregnant while taking methotrexate.
 Adequate contraceptive measures are necessary during therapy.
 Consult your doctor before considering pregnancy.

 Avoid methotrexate when breastfeeding